mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

 All the `unknown terms` will be listed as randomly because I will write the explanations of term one by one when I saw one in an article.

+ ### Unknown Terms in the Paper for me

+-  Sensorimotor(SMR)
+The **sensorimotor rhythm** (SMR) is a brain wave.
+It is an oscillatory idle **rhythm** of synchronized electric brain activity.
+It appears in spindles in recordings of EEG, MEG, and ECoG over the **sensorimotor**cortex.
+For most individuals, the frequency of the SMR is in the range of 13 to 15 Hz.

+- Motor-Imagery(MI) ?
+- Extreme Learning Machine?
+- Event-related Desynchronization(ERD)?

 # Paper Examinations and Summaries
 ##  1- Multi-kernel extreme learning machine for EEG classification in brain-computer interfaces - 2017
  ### Authors